 “The microbiota-gut-brain axis and its role in psychiatric disorders”

-It's well known that microbes residing in the gastrointestinal tract can influence brain physiology and behavior.
-Recent research has shown that the gastrointestinal microbiota can send signals to the brain via a variety of pathways, including immune activation, production of microbial metabolites and peptides, activation of the vagus nerve and production of various neurotransmitters and neuromodulators in the gut itself.
-Bidirectional signaling between the gastrointestinal tract and the brain is vital for maintaining homeostasis, and is regulated at the neural (central nervous and enteric systems), hormonal and immunological levels.
-This bidirectional pathway is called the microbiota-gut-brain axis, and is implicated in a variety of psychological processes and neuropsychiatric disorders.
-These include mood and anxiety disorders, neurodevelopmental disorders such as autism spectrum disorders and schizophrenia, and even neurodegenerative disorders such as Alzheimer's and Parkinson's disease.
+It is recognized that microbes residing in the gastrointestinal tract can influence brain physiology and behavior.
+Recent research has shown that the gastrointestinal microbiota can send signals to the brain through various pathways, including immune activation, the production of metabolites and microbial peptides, vagus nerve activation, and the production of various neurotransmitters and neuromodulators in the gut itself.
+Bidirectional signaling between the gastrointestinal tract and the brain is vital for maintaining homeostasis and is regulated at the neuronal (central and enteric nervous systems), hormonal, and immunological levels.
+This bidirectional pathway is called the microbiota-gut-brain axis, and it is implicated in various psychological processes and neuropsychiatric disorders.
+These include mood and anxiety disorders, neurodevelopmental disorders such as autism spectrum disorders and schizophrenia, and even neurodegenerative disorders such as Alzheimer's and Parkinson's diseases.

-We aim to better understand the role of microbiota in brain health, age-related cognitive decline, Alzheimer's disease and autism spectrum disorder.
+We aim to better understand the role of the microbiota in brain health, age-related cognitive decline, Alzheimer's disease, and autism spectrum disorder.

 About the speaker